Pure Jerry: Theatre 1839, San Francisco, July 29 & 30, 1977: Critical reception

 On All About Jazz, Doug Collette said, "Not surprisingly, Jerry's band at this time included Keith and Donna Godchaux, who had been part of the Dead retinue since early in the decade; their presence is notable for the admirable restraint displayed by the latter, especially as she chimes in on lovable covers such as the Temptations' [sic] "I Second That Emotion".... while the sturdy accompaniment Keith supplies here lacks some of the clarity and contrast of interplay with Jerry's guitar work as captured with the Dead, that's in large measure due to an important change in tone on Garcia's part: the tone of his guitar solos, fills and rhythm work, particularly on reggae covers including "Stir It Up" and "The Harder They Come", is earthier and warmer, with much less of a psychedelic edge."

 On Jambands.com, John Patrick Gatta wrote, "If you're used to the fluid jams of sessions with Merl Saunders or Legion of Mary or the gospel-like fervor created by the last version of JGB, the pace, intimacy and space between the notes on these three discs (18 songs) becomes disconcerting.
 I'm ready to groove and this outfit does as well, but the members want to ease into it....
 As the setlist goes deeper, the rhythms of the material meshed with mine, and began to make sense of it all.
 Disc three's handful of tunes then brings matters up towards a more familiar energetic level.
 The quietness and determined pace comes to highlight the musicianship....
 Not only does [the album] offer a sense of discovery by providing a rarely heard ensemble in their live element but it catches Garcia casually throwing off bolts of brilliance in a manner that unites him and the music."

+Set lists

+The complete set lists for the 2 shows at Theatre 1839 were: